xwmx/nb/README.md

             [-t <title> | --title <title>] [--type <type>]

 Options:
-  -c --content   <content>    The content for the new note.
+  -c, --content <content>     The content for the new note.
-  -e --encrypt                Encrypt the note with a password.
+  -e, --encrypt               Encrypt the note with a password.
-  -f --filename  <filename>   The filename for the new note.
+  -f, --filename <filename>   The filename for the new note.
-  -t --title     <title>      The title for a new note.
+  -t, --title <title>         The title for a new note.
 If `--title` is
                               present, the filename will be derived from the title, unless `--filename` is specified.
   --type <type>               The file type for the new note, as a file
                               extension.

 Description: